def4ce/wouter.sh/content/resume.md

 - Coached team members on cloud best practices and led the development of the Cloud Landing Zone, emphasizing code-driven infrastructure setup and automation for deployment pipelines, ensuring fault tolerance, scalability, and high availability.
 - Assisted teams in migrating to AWS, resolving application issues, and automating both infrastructure and application deployment processes.
-- Enhanced the speed, quality, and efficiency of deployment processes through effective communication with stakeholders and the introduction of innovative technologies and monitoring tools.
+- By facilitating effective communication with stakeholders, the team was able to identify and swiftly integrate innovative technologies and monitoring tools.
+This collaborative effort directly led to enhancements in the speed, quality, and efficiency of our deployment processes.

 **Senior Cloud Engineer @ [Coolblue](https://www.coolblue.nl)** `Oct.
 2015 - Jul.
 2020`
 _Pioneered the creation of a developer-centric platform on AWS, facilitating easy application deployment and maintenance._